 Guide to submitting recipes for your CPSRs

-This is a basic guide to provide advice on how you would normally submit your recipes to us - if you aren't sure about something, please just explain in your own words when you submit your recipes - there are no strict/fixed rules - if we need to get back to you to clarify anything, we are happy to do so - no problem.
+This is a basic guide to provide advice on how you would normally submit your recipes to us.
+If you aren't sure about something, please just explain in your own words when you submit your recipes.
+If we need to get back to you to clarify anything, we are happy to do so, no problem.